-- A. Check: Voltage to the unit, restore it if there is none.
-Compare to the nameplate. - B. Check: The master switch, switch ON if off. - C. Check: The 2 reset switches (circuit board and high pressure): depress and release each switch.
-If the unit still does not start, check the spout switch, or high side pressure.
+A. Check: Voltage to the unit, restore it if there is none.
+Compare to the nameplate.

+B. Check: The master switch, switch ON if off.

+C. Check: The 2 reset switches (spout switch and high pressure): depress and release each switch.
+If the unit still does not start, check the spout for too much ice, or high side pressure.